 You have 5 days after the interview to send in a statement (or ‘make representations’) - you can mention anything you didn’t talk about during the interview.
 You’ll be told how to do this after the interview.

 To make your statement, take the following steps:

-- Check that nothing was misinterpreted (eg by an interpreter).
+Check that nothing was misinterpreted - for example, by an interpreter.

 You’ll be told where to send the statement on the day of the interview.